 Microsoft Imagine Software

-The mission of Multimedia services is to support the Academic Affairs goals by providing reliable media and presentation technology support for college events, meetings, conferences and cultural programs for faculty, staff, and students
+Multimedia services support Academic Affairs goals by providing reliable media and presentation technology support for college events, meetings, conferences and cultural programs for students, staff, and faculty.

 Guidelines for equipment and staff support to the college community.